 The Reverend Miguel Estrada

 PRAYERS OF THE PEOPLE:

-www.presbyteriancc.org click on website and follow the link to Worship Services, where you and others can follow online the previous services.
-To worship virtually with us on Sunday morning go to Facebook and search Presbyterian Church of The Covenant, Sarasota and share worship there.
+www.presbyteriancc.org click on the website and follow the link to Worship services where you can and others can follow online the previous services.
+To worship with us on Sunday morning go to Facebook and search Presbyterian Church of the Covenant, Sarasota and share worship there.